-Sample Unit Plan Individual Ir nquiry Session Standard(s) Time Preparation and Materials 5 Plan for ET 1.3.1 30 minutes Computer connected to a projector Computers for student use Research Notebook Optional Inquiry Document camera or interactive whiteboard connected to a projector Internet access, if students will be using online tools to organize their research 6 Independent Research ET 1.3.2 ET 1.3.3 SS 5.4.2 60 minutes (or as needed for research) Digital sources for students to use: for example, selected search engines or Web sites, podcasts, collections, video clips.
-(Be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other sources.)
-Research Notebook Web site evaluation tool Computers or devices for student use.
-7 Develop a Position ET 1.3.3 30 minutes ☐ Graphic organizer from Social Studies assessment Optional ☐ Document camera or interactive whiteboard connected to a projector Discussion Session Standard(s) Time Preparation and Materials 8 Discussion ET 1.3.1 ET 1.3.3 SS 2.2.1 45 minutes Optional □ Digital camera to record the discussion □ Microphone and speaker □ Skype or other interactive communication resource ■ Class Web site to post photos, videos, and/or other materials to document the discussion
+Sample I Jnit Plan

+Individual In nquiry

+Session Standard(s) Time Preparation and Materials

+ET 1.3.1 30 minutes ☐ Computer connected to a projector

+☐ Computers for student use

+☐ Research Notebook

+5 Plan for Optional

+Inquiry Document camera or interactive whiteboard connected to a

+inquiry projector

+☐ Internet access, if students will be using online tools to organize

+their research

+ET 1.3.2 60 minutes ☐ Digital sources for students to use: for example, selected search

+ET 1.3.3 (or as engines or Web sites, podcasts, collections, video clips.
+(Be sure

+6 SS 5.4.2 needed for that the Web site(s) you want to use will be accessible for students.

+Independent research) If blocked, contact your district's technology department or select other sources.)

+Research Research Notebook

+☐ Web site evaluation tool

+☐ Computers or devices for student use.

+ET 1.3.3 30 minutes ☐ Graphic organizer from Social Studies assessment

+7

+Develop a Optional

+Position Document camera or interactive whiteboard connected to a

+Discussion projector

+Session Standard(s) Time Preparation and Materials

+Dession ET 1.3.1 45 minutes Optional

+ET 1.3.3 13 mmates ☐ Digital camera to record the discussion

+8 SS 4.3.2 ☐ Microphone and speaker

+Discussion ☐ Skype or other interactive communication resource

+☐ Class Web site to post photos, videos, and/or other materials to

+document the discussion